Recently, one of our readers asked us how to clear the cache in WordPress.

 To clear your cache from your Siteground control panel, you need to log in to your hosting account dashboard and go to Speed » Caching under the site tool section.

 Another way you can manage your Siteground cache is with the SG Optimizer plugin.
-First thing you need to do is install and activate the plugin.
+The first thing you need to do is install and activate the plugin.
 For more details, see our guide on how to install a WordPress plugin.

 Upon activation, you need to click the ‘Purge SG Cache’ button in your top WordPress admin toolbar.